grzeimann/Goldilocks_Documentation/README.md

 11. Divide slope and error image by flat field; this results in zeros outside of the fiber model region (+/-7 pixels) for each order (zero values are masked pixels)
 ```

 We combine Alpha Bright exposures over many nights to make a single master frame for all three fibers.
 This master frame is used to model the trace of the fibers, the fiber profile for each fiber and order as a function of column, and to remove flat fielding features.
 Below is a zoom-in of the hpf_trace_image.fits frame in the calibrations folder.
-The three fibers (sky, sci, and cal) are marked as well as flat-fielding features which are removed for science frames.
+The three fibers (sky, sci, and cal) are marked, as well as flat-fielding features which are removed for science frames.

 <p align="center">
   <img src="images/master_alpha_bright.png" width="650"/>